 Law Apps is an innovative elective subject taught in the Melbourne JD, in which students work with not-for-profit organisations to design, build and release a web-based application that provides expert legal information to non-lawyers.

-This subject has been taught for the last three years.
+This subject has been taught since 2015.
 Apps may provide self-help tools, support for lawyers and workers in other organisations, or triage tools.
 Apps provide tailored legal information to the end user.

 What does it involve?

-Students in Law Apps collaborate with their not-for-profit organisation to identify common legal problems that can be answered through a series of structured questions.
+Students will build apps between August and October 2019, in collaboration with their not-for-profit organisation to identify common legal problems that can be answered through a series of structured questions.

 This involves visiting the organisations and meeting with key staff so that students understand the relevant needs and concerns of clients and the wider non-lawyer public.

-The application will be built and provided at no cost to the organisation.
 The applications are built on a platform provided by the software provider, Neota Logic.
-If the organisation chooses to use the app after the end of the semester Neota Logic will provide free hosting of the app for 2 years.
+If the organisation chooses to use the app after the end of the semester Neota Logic will provide free hosting of the app for two years.

-At the end of semester, student groups present their apps to an invited panel of experts and the winning group will receive the Herbert Smith Freehills Best Law App prize.
+At the end of semester, student groups present their apps to an invited panel of experts and the winning group will receive the Herbert Smith Freehills Prize for Best Law App.